artoria-dev/league-picnic-table/README.md

 Also, for any inquiries, questions, suggestions, chit-chat, threats (hopefully not), or whatnot, feel free to find me one Discord by my tag *letmecook7*.

+This project does not aim the be any meaningful at all.
+I just want to show, how nice that *could* be if done correctly (which I probably didn't do lol).
+If any Riot emplyoee stubles across this by any chance, please send me the link to the original article.

 ## Preconsiderations

 The basic idea sounds rather simple: